 Director and Professor: Fred G. Garlett, Ed.D.

+Director of Faculty: Julie Jantzi, Ph.D.

 Professor: Ruth Anna Lulofs, Ph.D.

 Associate Professor: Richard C. Durfield, Ph.D.; Cathy Heffernan, Ph.D.

-The Center for Accelerated Degree Programs recognizes that the adult learner may have acquired knowledge through professional and personal experiences and has established a program to assess such learning in order to award academic credit.
+The Center for Adult and Professional Studies recognizes that the adult learner may have acquired knowledge through professional and personal experiences and has established a program to assess such learning in order to award academic credit.
 The Council for Adult and Experiential Learning (CAEL) and the American Council of Education (ACE) guidelines are used in order to ensure responsible evaluation.